 - Sexual reproduction

 - Wide-scale colonization

-In any case, no species has reached the ninth step in our galaxy, or it would be teeming with evidence of their existence.
+In any case, no species has reached, or at least maintained, the ninth step in our galaxy, or it would be teeming with evidence of their existence.
 So it is entirely possible that intelligent species don't survive the transition from step eight to step nine, which would coincide with a Type I to Type II level civilization.

 As you might suspect, this is not good news for humanity.
-Given the environmental issues that have become evident since the latter half of the century - air and water pollution, waste, drought, ozone depletion, global warming, etc. - it is entirely possible that no species survives becoming advanced.
+Given the environmental issues that have become evident since the latter half of the century — air and water pollution, waste, drought, ozone depletion, global warming, etc. — it is not a farfetched possibility that no species survives becoming advanced.

 And with the threat of nuclear war still a possibility, it is also possible that intelligent species are destined to wipe themselves out.
 In this respect, the fact that we have not found evidence of any ETIs can be seen as a good sign.
 As Hanson indicated in his essay, there is a bright side to the fact that humanity has not found evidence of extra-terrestrial life yet:

 "But contrary to common expectations, evidence of extraterrestrials is likely bad (though valuable) news.
 The easier it was for life to evolve to our stage, the bleaker our future chances probably are."